Baburao Sadwelkar

 Baburao Sadwelkar (28 June 1928 – 23 November 2000) was an Indian painter, art writer, educator and administrator.
-He is known for his portraits, landscape and abstract paintings in the Impressionistic style.
+He is known for his portraits, landscape and abstract paintings in the impressionist style.
 As an art educator, he brought a modern outlook to art education at the Sir J. J. School of Art after learning about the American art education model under a Fulbright Scholarship in 1962–63.
 Sadwelkar was also passionate about the art tradition of Maharashtra and the art history of the Sir J. J. School of Art.
 From 1975 to 1986, he served as the Director of Art for Maharashtra State where the preservation and propagation of this artistic tradition prospered under his guidance.
 He wrote extensively about the art and artists from the state and which are considered as important art publications.

 Sadwelkar's paintings receive less attention in today's art world.
 After being appointed as the state's art director, he spent a lot of time in administrative work which affected his artistic output.
 However, his paintings showcase mastery of drawing, great knowledge of colour and a modern approach towards the subject.